General Season InformationUpdated Monday November 26, 2018 by SCP.

 Practices typically commence in early July.
 Tackle football teams typically begin practice July 5th without pads for conditioning for three days as required by the county.
 The following week cheerleaders will begin practice.
 The flag football players will begin the next week.
 We practice on our home field, Space Coast Communities Sports Complex at 662 Canaveral Groves Blvd., Cocoa 32926.
 Your child’s team support / coaching staff will inform you of any change in time or location of practices.
 We realize there's more going on in life than football and cheerleading...however, please try to have your child at all scheduled practices on time.
 Attendance requirements may vary from team to team so be sure to check with your child's coach regarding their policies on missing and being late for practices.

 The first game of the season is our Kick-off Classic.
-It is a full game that is usually played against a team outside of our North Area Conference and does not count towards the season stats.
+It is a full game that does not count towards the season stats.

 Playoffs & Super Bowl: